aruljohn/tweet-internet-speed/README.md

 3. Click on the tab **Permissions** and set the access to **Read and Write**.

 4. Copy the script `internetspeed.py` to a directory of your choice.
+Mine is copied to `/usr/local/bin/internetspeed.py`.

 5. Download the speedtest.net command line script [speedtest.py](https://github.com/sivel/speedtest-cli/blob/master/speedtest.py).
 Save it in a directory of your choice.
 I copied mine to `/usr/local/bin/speedtest.py`.